What type of blender do you use?

 Where can I buy those mason jars you use?

-We adore mason jars for our green smoothies, feel free to visit our Amazon shop for mason jars, cups, cool lids, and other smoothie essentials by clicking the Shop link here.
+We adore mason jars for our green smoothies, feel free to visit our Amazon shop for mason jars, cups, cool lids, and other smoothie essentials by clicking here.
 And don’t forget you can always wash out a spaghetti sauce jar for green smoothie mason jars too— that’s Jen signature move.

 I am allergic to bananas (or pineapple, or mango, or…) what can I substitute with?